NearlyTRex/Fyleria/Docs/GameDesign.md

 **Game Engine**

-The game engine will consist of Unity 2D coupled with a custom C++ backend that handles RPG concepts and data.
+The game engine will consist of WebKit-based HTML driven UI coupled with a C++ backend that handles backend processing.

 **Story**